Motorcyclist killed in head-on collision with tractor in Clayton County

-GARNAVILLO, Iowa – A motorcyclist was killed Saturday night in a head-on collision with a tractor in Clayton County.
+GARNAVILLO, Iowa — A motorcyclist was killed Saturday evening in a head-on collision with a tractor in Clayton County.

 David Bushaw, 50, of Oelwein, died in the wreck, according to the Iowa State Patrol.